-You can see a project’s progress in days (time) or currency amounts (fees).
-This information appears on the project page, beneath the Status area.
+You can see a project’s progress in time (days or hours) or currency amounts (fees and expenses).
+This information appears on the project page, under Status.

 Availability and allocation

-Choose from either percentage (%) or hours per day.
-This setting determines how availability is displayed on the Schedule.
-It's also the default method for how people get allocated when assigned to projects.
+In Account Settings, select percentage (%) or hours per day.
+This setting determines how availability appears on the schedule.
+It's the default method for how people get allocated when assigned to projects.

 To set time tracking for your account:

-When you track Confirmed and Unconfirmed hours, your focus is on the time you’ve allocated for the work, first.
+When you track confirmed and unconfirmed hours, you focus on the time allocated for the work.
 Hours still appear as suggestions on timesheets, and your team may still submit timesheets allowing you to track how they spent their time.
 But they’re not required to do so for you to track the project.

 The schedule—which you may update as the project progresses—remains your source for information.